Vertsineu/reccli-ts-pages/docs/contributing.md

 ## License

-By contributing to RecCLI TypeScript, you agree that your contributions will be licensed under the project's MIT License.
+By contributing to RecCLI TypeScript documentation, you agree that your contributions will be licensed under the project's Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
+See the [License](license.md) page for more details.